labermt/CST126SRS02/README.md

 - check for nullptr presence in test cases. if present, short circuit
 - output the input in reverse line by line
 - vector and Linked List are forbidden
+- Ctrl+Z can be used to simulate a escape from the program

 ---